teo-cozma/Craftsmen-on-the-web/README.md

 - The steps to take, technologies that will be used.
     - Welcome page (Crafts community, Craft your network, the artisanal workshop brought to a collective digital front, The artisan's digital workshop)
         - Display of site logo, nav elements (sign up, login, about, contact) -> this will be common to all pages.
-        - Hero section :
-            - Welcome message
-            - "Wanna join ?" + "Already a member ?"
-            - Who we are / more about this site
+        - Hero section : Welcome message ; "Wanna join ?" + "Already a member ?" ; Who we are / more about this site.
-        - Footer :
-            - Contact information
-            - Social media logos
+        - Footer : Contact information ; Social media logos ; Newsletter ?
-            - Newsletter ?
-            - ...
         - (These elements, which are common to every page, can be rendered using EJS partials.
 However, there's a compatibility issue with React, so another method using React, or whichever framework I go with, will need to be researched.)

     - Registration (I believe the functionalities listed here + login are doable with Laravel ; since it's **PHP based**, I might have an easier time going about it.
 I might...):